OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/run.md

 ```

 ## Basic example

-This example will start the default instance in debug mode in the console
+This example starts the default instance in debug mode in the console:

 ```text
 octopus.server run --console